codefresh-io/cap-docs.codefresh.io/_docs/administration/single-sign-on/sso-auth0.md

 {:start="4"}
 1. Click **Save**.
 1. Copy the Client Name that is assigned to identify this SSO account.
 You will have to add it to the Auth0 application.
-1. Continue with _Define SSO settings in Auth0_.
+1. Continue with _Define SSO settings in Auth0 application_.

-## 3. Define SSO settings in Auth0
+## 3. Define SSO settings in Auth0 application
-As the final steo in Auth0 SSO setup, return to Auth0, and then define the Login URI and Callback URL for the Auth0 application.
+As the final step in Auth0 SSO setup, return to Auth0, and then define the Login URI and Callback URL for the Auth0 application you created in  1.

 1. From the sidebar, select **Applications > Applications**.
 1. In the **Application Login URL** field, enter `https://g.codefresh.io/login`.
 1. In the **Allowed Callback URLs** field, enter `https://g.codefresh.io/api/auth/<codefresh_client_name>/callback`
   where:
-  `<codefresh_client_name>` is the client name you copied after creating an SSO account in Codefresh.
+  `<codefresh_client_name>` is the client name you copied after creating the Auth0 SSO account in Codefresh.

 {% include image.html
 lightbox="true"